 Pro Tips:

-- Choose the cheeses you like.
-I prefer half Velveeta and half shredded sharp cheddar.
+- For the best melting, use shredded block cheese.
+Sharp cheddar is classic, but choose the cheeses you like.
+I prefer a mix of half Velveeta and half shredded sharp cheddar.

-- Frozen broccoli works fine but may take a few minutes longer.
-Cook to the point of the broccoli is tender.
+- Frozen broccoli works fine, but may take a few minutes longer to cook, and will eliminate about 10 minutes of prep time for fresh broccoli.

 To adjust the recipe size:

-Editor's note: Originally published December 19, 2015.
-This has become one of my go-to recipes and is now updated with expanded options, refreshed photos, and a table of contents to help navigation.
+Editor's note: This recipe was originally published on December 19, 2015.
+It has become one of my go-to recipes, and it is now updated with expanded options, refreshed photos, and a table of contents to help navigate.

 how much is a serving?